mystery2323/erdmt-admin-app/README.md

-# ERDMT Admin Android App

-This repository contains the source code for a complete WebView-based Android administration and monitoring system, featuring a modern Android app with proper permissions management, Firebase Cloud Messaging (FCM) integration, and a comprehensive web-based admin panel for remote device management.
+# 🛡️ ERDMT - Enhanced Remote Device Management Tool

+A comprehensive Firebase-based remote device management system featuring a static web admin panel and Android WebView application for authorized device monitoring and control.

+> **⚠️ IMPORTANT**: This application is for educational and authorized administrative purposes only.
+Use only on devices you own or have explicit permission to monitor.

 ## Features